Skip to main content

 • Variables: Named storage for numeric values from Complex conditions

-• Coefficients: Multipliers used in variable comparisons for proportional analysis
+• Coefficients: Multipliers used in count variable comparisons for proportional analysis

 • Action Hierarchy: Priority system determining final action when multiple rules trigger